isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-22-post-notes-on-a-little-island.md

 <div style="background-color: white;"><br><img src="/images/vol-11-issue-4/notes-on-little-island/01_littleisland.jpg">The frontispiece of Journal of an Embassy shows a black and white version of the painting titled “A view of the town and roads of Singapore from the Government Hill” by Captain Robert James Elliot. <i>All rights reserved, National Library Board, Singapore.</i></div>

-Although there have been other accounts of the mission, Journal of an Embassy is by far the most detailed and authoritative.
+Although there have been other accounts of the mission, *Journal of an Embassy* is by far the most detailed and authoritative.
 It was published in 1828 and presented to the government of British India.[^6] First published as a single volume and reprinted two years later as two smaller volumes with no change in content, the book is broadly divided into three parts: Crawfurd’s journal; a general introduction to the people, culture, administration, commerce, laws, geology and fauna of Siam and Cochin China, as well as a short account of Singapore; and an appendix of letters to the native kings.

 <div style="background-color: white;"><br><img src="/images/vol-11-issue-4/notes-on-little-island/02_littleisland.jpg">This illustration in the book shows how rich and high-ranking people were transported in Cochin China (present-day South Vietnam). <i>All rights reserved, Crawfurd, J. (1828).
 Journal of an Embassy from the Governor-General of India to the Courts of Siam and Cochin China.
 London: Henry Colburn.</i></div>

-The National Library holds the first edition of Journal of an Embassy which was acquired in 2012.
-It features a panoramic double-folded aquatint frontispiece of Singapore, a double-folded *Map of the Kingdoms of Siam and Cochin China*, and illustrations, including 11 woodcuts, and two leaves of facsimile alphabets of Southeast Asian languages.
+The National Library holds two copies of the first edition of *Journal of an Embassy* which was acquired in 2012 and 2016 respectively.
+The book features a panoramic double-folded aquatint frontispiece of Singapore, a double-folded *Map of the Kingdoms of Siam and Cochin China*, and illustrations, including 11 woodcuts, and two leaves of facsimile alphabets of Southeast Asian languages.

 **Written by:**  Gracie Lee